ivan-sincek/penetration-testing-cheat-sheet/README.md

 ### git-dumper

-Try to reconstruct a GitHub repository (i.e. get the source code) based on the commit history from a public `/.git` directory:
+Try to reconstruct a GitHub repository (i.e., get the source code) based on the commit history from a public `/.git` directory:

 ```fundamental
 git-dumper https://somesite.com/.git git_dumper_results